973.228.9898

 GLP-1 Medications Linked to Complications: Ozempic, Wegovy, Trulicity

-Did you experience blindness, significant intestinal and/or stomach complications including but not limited to gastroparesis (paralysis of the stomach) and ileus after taking Ozempic, Wegovy, Trulicity, Saxenda, Victoza or Rybelsus?
+Have you been diagnosed with NAION, or experienced optic nerve damage, loss of visual field, significant vision impairment, or blindness, significant intestinal and/or stomach complications, including but not limited to gastroparesis (paralysis of the stomach) and ileus after taking a GLP-1 (glucagon-like peptide 1) commonly called Ozempic, Wegovy, Mounjaro, Trulicity, Saxenda, Victoza, or Rybelsus, or Zepbound?
 If so, you may be entitled to compensation.

 Weight Loss & Diabetes Medications Linked to Complications